adothompson/LMIS/docs/vocabulary.rst

     Facility Type is used to represent different types of facilities available in a country. it is modelled hierarchically. it can be a Health Facility or Store.

-FacilityTypeApprovedProgramProduct
-    This is used to model products approved for each facility type.

 Facility
     This is used to model stores, health facilities, Satellite store or any organisation that receives supplies and/or supplies other facilities.

-Warehouse Type
+StorageLocationType
-    This is used to represent different types of warehouse(storage locations), it can be 'Physical Warehouse' or 'In-transit Warehouse'(used to model warehouse for items been transported from one facility to another e.g during delivery)
+    This is used to represent different types of storage locations, it can be 'Physical Warehouse' or 'In-transit Warehouse'(used to model warehouse for items been transported from one facility to another e.g during delivery) or Walk In Cold Room, Walk In Freezer Room which are sub types of Cold Chain Equipment

-Warehouse
+StorageLocation
-    Warehouse is used to define storage locations at a facility, a facility can have more than one warehouse.
+    StorageLocation is used to define physical or virtual storage locations at a facility, a facility can have more than one storage location.
+A storage location can be a cold chain equipment, Storage locations are represented in a tree structure to enable us to have fine grain detail about what is at each storage location and which storage location is a storage location at.

 Program
     Program represent is used to group products that has same use and objective. it can be 'Routine Immunization', 'HIV'